Words matter. And so does communicating your value on the web and social media, a recent study says.

 You already know that prospective clients can seem picky about whom they’ll work with.
 And for good reason.

 They want the best for themselves and their families, and want to be sure you’re working for their best interests.
-As a study published this past October from BNY Mellon’s Pershing says, “They want to know exactly how you will improve their lives, and why they should pick you over your competitors.”
+As a study published by BNY Mellon’s Pershing says, “They want to know exactly how you will improve their lives, and why they should pick you over your competitors.”

 That means it’s vital for prospects to recognize your true value.
 Setting yourself apart from the pack in an environment where fees are under pressure, competition is escalating and client attitudes are changing requires a unique, compelling value proposition that more than justifies your clients’ investment in you, Pershing says.